shilpakarumanchi/SentimentAnalysis/README.md

 **Improve Services in Lower-Rated Regions**: **North America, Africa, and South America have lower average ratings**, suggesting the need for **targeted improvements** in customer experience.

 **Optimize Aircraft Services Based on Performance**: Since the **A380 and Boeing 747-400 received higher ratings**, British Airways could **analyze what makes these aircraft perform better and apply similar improvements** to lower-rated models.

+- **Enhance Economy Class amenities**, particularly **food and entertainment**, to improve customer experience.
+- **Leverage Business Class strengths** by **improving entertainment offerings**, making it more competitive with Premium Economy.
+- **Maintain high standards in First Class** while identifying key differentiators that contribute to its success.